NLnetLabs/rpki-doc/source/rpki/securing-bgp.rst

 ---------------

 Currently, RPKI only provides origin validation.
-While BGPsec path validation is a desirable characteristic and standardised in `RFC 8205
-<https://tools.ietf.org/html/rfc8205>`_, real-world deployment may prove limited
-for the foreseeable future.
+While BGPsec path validation is a desirable characteristic and standardised in :rfc-reference:`8205`, real-world deployment may prove limited for the foreseeable future.
 However, RPKI origin validation functionality addresses a large portion of the problem surface.

 For many networks, the most important prefixes can be found one AS hop away (coming from a specific peer, for example), and this is the case for large